MRC-Epid-it24/intake24/docs/admin/surveys/prompt-types.md

   - `image map labels` - show image map labels
   - `image map pinchZoom` - show PinchZoom control for mobile UI labels

+- `linked quantity settings`
+  - Allows to trigger quantity selection prompt for linked parent food
+  - `Source categories to trigger` - child food's categories it should trigger on
+  - `Parent categories to link` - parent food's categories it should trigger on
+    - Optional standard unit can be assigned to set the `how-many` label

 ### Milk in a hot drink prompt

 #### Options